In this article, you'll learn about network segmentation, why it's important and best practises on how it can improve your security posture.

 Network segmentation offers an extra layer of security for your business, that can isolate a data breach, and help you spot any anomalies from insider threats.

-Network segmentation involves dividing a computer network into smaller segments in order to improve security and reduce your attack surface.
+Network segmentation involves dividing a computer network into smaller parts in order to improve security and reduce your attack surface.

 Rather than one overall network working off its own rules, the smaller segments operate completely independently, with their own access controls and security policies in place.
 They could be divided based on the departments they cater for, or the sensitivity of data being transmitted.